-I’ve mostly been analysing the data here by looking at how many articles (or how many expected articles) are in a topic.
+I’ve mostly been analyzing the data here by looking at how many articles (or how many expected articles) are in a topic.
 But there’s a case to be made for using pages rather than articles as the basic measure.
-To give you a sense of how much this matters, here are the topics with the longest and shortest average lengths.19
+To give a sense of how much this matters, here are the topics with the longest and shortest average lengths.19

-|Origins and Purposes||11.2|
+|Origins and purposes||11.2|

-|Propositions and Implications||11.3|
+|Propositions and implications||11.3|

 The difference between the longest and the shortest is almost a 2:1 ratio.
-So if you measured things by pages, it would make some changes.
+So if we measured things by pages, it would make some changes.
 But in most cases, this difference won’t show up on the graphs I’ve displayed so far.
 That’s because most of the differences are screened by the changes in average article lengths over time.
 That is, most of the changes are due to the fact that the topics appear at different times in the data, and that the norm for article lengths change over time.

-Note I’m using weighted, or expected, articles here, so for each topic I’m summing over all articles the probability of the article being in that topic times the length of the article, and dividing by the expected number of articles in the topic.↩︎
+Note I’m using weighted, or expected, articles here, so for each topic I’m summing over all articles the probability of the article being in that topic times the length of the article and dividing by the expected number of articles in the topic.↩︎